Craghoppers: Ranges

-Craghoppers produce two ranges a year – spring/summer (available to consumers from February) and Autumn/Winter (available to consumers from September).
+Craghoppers produce two ranges a year – spring/summer (available to consumers from February) and autumn/winter (available to consumers from September).
 Each range features products specifically for that season such as insulated jackets for winter and shorts, tees, and sandals in summer.
 The range includes clothing and accessories for men, women, and children as well as footwear, rucksacks, and luggage.

 Clothing

+Technologies

 They have designed and promoted the following technologies: